-Heartless vandals have urinated and set fire to a school’s sensory garden for vulnerable pupils.
+Heartless vandals urinate and set fire to school's sensory garden

 Shocked teachers returned to the primary school on Monday to discover the sensory garden had been vandalised.

 A toy box at the St Rose of Lima Primary School, Glasgow, was set on fire while the sick vandals urinated on items around the outdoor area of the school.

 Primary five teacher, Emma Laing, explained that the sensory garden was built to help some of the school’s most vulnerable pupils.

 The school has a roll of around 500 pupils, and the sensory garden provided a safe haven to some of them.